Amanda Dillon: Storylines

 Amanda's mother, Janet, changes her insane ways and tries to be more like Natalie.
 During her childhood years, Amanda becomes friends with Jamie Martin and JR Chandler.
 The Dillon family later move to Colorado.
 Amanda decides to move back in May 2005 to attend school at Pine Valley University.
 She also gets mixed up in JR and Jamie's business, looking for a man who can provide for her financially, much to the chagrin of Babe Carey, JR's ex-wife and Jamie's girlfriend.
 JR tells Amanda to separate them, and she agrees.
 Eventually, Babe breaks up with Jamie when Phoebe Tyler Wallingford dies and leaves her money to Jamie if he breaks up with Babe.
 Amanda makes her move, but it is not long before Jamie catches on and dumps her.

 Janet comes to town when Amanda is hospitalized after being hit by JR, though Babe claims she was behind the wheel.
 Following Amanda's accident, several incidents occur; Babe is pushed down the stairs, Kendall Hart is found dangling on the roof, the Chandler Thanksgiving soup is poisoned, and Adam Chandler III (Little Adam) is kidnapped.
 Amanda is afraid that she is responsible, and confides in Josh Madden about it.
-Josh takes advantage and drugs Erica Kane, then frames Amanda for it.
-However, Amanda had by then realized Janet was responsible for the incidents, but kept quiet for her mother's sake.
+Josh takes advantage and drugs Erica Kane and frames Amanda for it.
+Amanda realized Janet was responsible for the incidents, but kept quiet for her mother's sake.
 When she is arrested for drugging Erica, Janet decides to take her revenge at Erica's Mardi Gras ball.
 Amanda gets out, but is too late.
 The Mardi Gras ball explodes, killing Ethan Cambias.

 Janet kidnaps Babe and her son, Little Adam, while Amanda does her best to help JR, Jamie, Tad Martin, and Aidan Devane find them.
 Eventually, they track Janet down, but after Babe and Little Adam are rescued, Tad and Aidan have to tell Amanda that Janet had killed her father, Trevor.
 Amanda is devastated by this loss, and does not know how to cope.
 Later, Brooke English, Jamie's mother, opens her house to her in order to help her recover.

 Amanda rebounds months later, getting a job at Fusion Cosmetics and even building a friendship with Babe.
 She starts a "friends with benefits" (occasionally sexual) relationship with Jonathan Lavery.
 Eventually, she starts to develop feelings for him.
 However, he is still in love with his ex-wife, Lily Montgomery, and Amanda realizes that she cannot be a casual partner anymore, breaking things off with him.
 When Babe's life is threatened by the Satin Slayer, Amanda goes to her mother for help in figuring out who the killer is.
 Later, Janet is manipulated by Adam Chandler into kidnapping Babe's sister, Jenny Martin.
 Amanda once again gets caught in Janet's insanity and tries to convince her mother to give Jenny back to her parents, Tad and Krystal Carey.
 Later, Jenny is rescued with some help from Jamie and Babe.